ThierrySans/CSCC09/doc/vm/README.md

     ssh root@1.2.3.4
     ```

-    Or if you want to pass the public key to the command:
+    Or if you want to pass the private key to the command:

     ```
     ssh -i /path/to/my\_private\_key ssh root@1.2.3.4